mbsync

 SASL mechanisms are listed at http://www.iana.org/assignments/sasl-mechanisms/sasl-mechanisms.xhtml

-Originally written by Michael R. Elkins, rewritten and currently maintained by Oswald Buddenhagen, contributions by Theodore Y. Ts’o.
+Originally written by Michael R. Elkins, rewritten and currently maintained by Oswald Buddenhagen, contributions by many others; see the AUTHORS file for details.